Blacklusion/validationcore/README.md

 ## Pager mode

 Pager mode requires an additional telegram microservice.
 The validationcore will format the messages and connect to the telegram-service.
 The telegram-service will handle distribution of the messages and handle user interaction (e.g. will not send messages if the user has muted messages for NodeApi category).

-## Database

-Add specifics for creating and naming the databases